An Interview with HGTV Dream Home Winner Don Cruz

 Thank you, Mr. Cruz, it definitely sounds like you've done that!
 And good luck winning again!

-Note that due to complaints from people who worried that the Dream Home is not affordable, HGTV has been offering cash options to winners in recent years.
-This alleviates many of the problems winners have with paying their sweepstakes taxes.
+Note that in recent years, HGTV has listened to complaints that the Dream Home is not affordable, and has been offering cash options to winners.
+This alleviates many of the problems winners have had with paying their sweepstakes taxes.